What are cookies?

 Do you use Flash cookies or Local Shared Objects?

 The Adobe Flash Player (and similar applications) use technology to remember settings, preferences and usage similar to browser cookies but these are managed through a different interface than the one provided by your Web browser.
 This technology creates locally stored objects that are often referred to as "Flash cookies."
-XRAI does not use Flash cookies.
+XRAI Glass does not use Flash cookies.
 However, our customers of our software platform may create pages on the XRAI platform that employ Adobe Flash cookies.
-XRAI does not have access or control over our customers' Flash cookies, but you may access your Flash management tools from Adobe's web site directly here.
+XRAI Glass does not have access or control over our customers' Flash cookies, but you may access your Flash management tools from Adobe's website directly here.

 Do you serve targeted advertising?